-Lisa is module leader for Equity and Trusts Law (core module, level 6), English Legal Systems and Methods (core module, level 4) and Professional Ethics (levels 4 and 5).
-She joined the Department of Law as a lecturer in January 2014.
-Lisa taught previously at the University as a Graduate Teaching Assistant whilst, at the same time, continuing her doctoral research.
+Lisa is module leader for Equity and Trusts Law (core module, level 6) and tort law (core module, level 4).
+She also teaches on a range of other modules.
+Lisa joined the Department of Law as a lecturer in January 2014.

 Lisa's research interests include privacy and technology law.
 She has a number of published works in these areas and has given conference papers at events including the annual SLSA, BILETA, Winchester and IAITL Conferences, as well as at a variety of overseas conferences.

 She is a member of SLSA and a Fellow of the Higher Education Academy and has been awarded a Learning and Teaching prize for use of technology.

 My PhD research was focused on the legal protection afforded to private information within the English legal system and the ways in which the protection afforded has been impacted by the growth of online communications and the generation, post web 2.0, of user generated content.
 My research assessed the effectiveness of the law in this context and I argued that user generated content poses a challenge against which the current methodology of the courts in misuse of private information may be tested.

 In terms of post-doctoral research, this revolves around various aspects of technology law, including the regulation of autonomous (self-driving) vehicles, smart technology and the degree to which criminal law may be invoked to deal with the more culpable forms of undesirable online content/communications.

 Collingwood, Lisa (2018) Trust in the machine : the case of Autonomous vehicles.
 Journal of Information Rights, Policy and Practice, 2(2), ISSN (online) 2398-5437